21 Apr Women’s Work

 If you try to unravel the different levels, connections, storylines and hidden meanings in Maier files, getting into the world of Disir and ancient European goddesses can be very helpful.
 An interesting read is the original work written by Alice Karlsdóttir a leading expert on Norse religion, the Norse Goddess.

-Mrs. Karlsdóttir states that women today tend to trivialize goddess Frigg’s functions.
+Mrs. Karlsdóttir in her book Norse Goddess Magic states that women today tend to trivialize goddess Frigg’s functions.
 The main reason is that some women who are still trying to disentangle themselves from unfair societal restrictions, many of which stem from the medieval Christian social structure with its roots in Roman feudalism, a goddess devoted to marriage, children, relationships, and domestic skills is much less appealing.
 But, she says, we need to try to appreciate what these skills meant in the context of the society in which the figure of Frigg originated.

 Providing fire, food, drink, clothing, and bedding, as well as things like soap and candles, for all the inhabitants of a Teutonic or Norse farm was much more complex than microwaving a few leftovers, and if the housewife didn’t plan carefully through the winter and spring, the consequences of running out of something around, say, February, were very serious.
 Surviving in a cold and harsh environment depended on it!